Herniated disc surgery — factors to consider before consenting to an operation

 What are herniated discs and what causes them?

-A herniated disc occurs when the soft center of a spinal disc seeps through a rupture in the disc’s hard outer shell.
+A herniated disc occurs when the soft center of a spinal disc pushes through a rupture in the disc’s tougher outer shell.
 This can happen from a traumatic injury like a car accident, but in most cases the primary cause is the natural aging process.
-As we get older, the parts of our spine deteriorate due to wear from normal activity — like running in the park or doing housework.
+As we get older, the parts of our spine deteriorate due to wear from normal activity ¬¬— like running in the park or doing housework.
 The spinal discs, which are so crucial in supporting the back and allowing for movement, can dry out and lose elasticity.
 Increased pressure from the vertebrae and a weakened exterior cause the tearing and leakage that are diagnosed as a herniated disc.

 How is the condition treated and when does a herniated disc require surgery?